Pedro Caixinha: Talleres

 On 25 March 2022, Caixinha agreed to be the manager of Talleres de Córdoba for the Argentine Primera División season, becoming the first Portuguese to work in the country.
 He was heavily criticised by pundit Pablo Carrozza for wearing the club kit at his first press conference and promising to not remove it for the duration of his contract, and lost 2–1 on his debut at Club de Gimnasia y Esgrima La Plata.

 Caixinha's offer to resign was accepted on 5 September 2022, having won three and lost seven of 16 games for La T, who were ranked 24th of 28.
 In the Copa Libertadores, he took the team through the group stage and to the last 16 for the first time in their history, where they defeated compatriots Club Atlético Colón 3–1 on aggregate.

 Red Bull Bragantino

 On 10 December 2022, Caixinha switched countries again after being announced as the new head coach of Campeonato Brasileiro Série A side Red Bull Bragantino.
-On his debut on 15 January, his team won 1–0 at home to São Paulo FC on the first day of the Campeonato Paulista.
+On his debut on 15 January, his team won 1–0 at home to São Paulo FC on the first day of the Campeonato Paulista; they ended the state league season in third place after a penalty shootout elimination by Esporte Clube Água Santa, and finished sixth in the overall league, qualifying for the Libertadores second stage.

+Caixinha agreed to a two-year extension in December 2023.
+The following 27 October, however, he was dismissed after seven winless matches.

+Santos

+On 23 December 2024, Caixinha was announced as new head coach of Santos FC by new CEO Pedro Martins.
+He won his first game in charge, defeating Mirassol Futebol Clube 2–1 in the Paulista League opener.

+Caixinha was sacked on 14 April 2025, after a winless start to the national championship.